-Great Britain is no longer covered by the EU's procedures for the grant of MAs (Northern Ireland is covered by the centralized authorization procedure and can be covered as a CMS under the decentralized or mutual recognition procedures).
+Great Britain is no longer covered by the EU's procedures for the grant of MAs (Northern Ireland is currently covered by the centralized authorization procedure and can be covered as a CMS under the decentralized or mutual recognition procedures).
 A separate MA will be required to market drugs in Great Britain.
-All medicinal products with a valid centralized MA on January 1, 2021 were automatically converted into Great Britain MAs (unless the MA holder opted out of such a conversion).
-For three years from January 1, 2021, the UK's regulator, the MHRA, may adopt decisions taken by the European Commission on the approval of new MAs through the centralized procedure, and the MHRA will have regard to MAs approved in a country in the European Economic Area (although in both cases an MA will only be granted if any Great Britain-specific requirements are met).
-This is known as the EC Decision Reliance Procedure.
-On January 24, 2023, the MHRA announced that a new international recognition framework will be put in place from January 1, 2024, which will have regard to decisions on the approval of MAs made by the European Medicines Agency and certain other regulators.
+On January 1, 2024, a new international recognition framework was put in place by the MHRA, under which the MHRA may have regard to decisions on the approval of MAs made by the European Medicines Agency and certain other regulators.
 Various national procedures are now available to place a product on the market in the UK, Great Britain, or Northern Ireland.
 The MHRA offers a 150-day assessment timeline for all high quality applications for a UK, Great Britain or Northern Ireland MA.
 The 150 day timeline does not, however, include a "clock-off" period which may occur if issues arise or points require clarification following an initial assessment of the application.
 Such issues should be addressed within a 60-day period, although extensions may be granted in exceptional cases.

 Since January 1, 2021, a separate process for orphan designation has applied in Great Britain.
 There is now no pre-MA orphan designation (as there is in the EU) in Great Britain and the application for orphan designation will be reviewed by the MHRA at the time of an MA application for a UK or Great Britain MA.
-The criteria for orphan designation are the same as in the EU, save that they apply to Great Britain only (e.g., there must be no satisfactory method of diagnosis, prevention or treatment of the condition concerned in Great Britain, as opposed to the EU, and the prevalence of the condition must be no more than 5 in 10,000 person in Great Britain).
+The criteria for orphan designation are the same as in the EU, except they apply to Great Britain only (e.g., there must be no satisfactory method of diagnosis, prevention or treatment of the condition concerned in Great Britain, as opposed to the EU, and the prevalence of the condition must be no more than 5 in 10,000 persons in Great Britain).